 The mission-driven After School Program (ASP) strives to further enrich and support all learners through a variety of course offerings.
 Students are encouraged to pursue interests, reinforce new skills, socialize, explore, create and simply play while in a safe and supportive environment.
 We offer a diverse array of hands-on experiences and recreation classes that support self-expression, intellectual stimulation and social engagement.
 Although we have some grade-specific classes, most classes are designed to host students of various age groups.
 Each semester, we change or expand our program as a practice and in alignment with the philosophy and strategies of a child-centered progressive education.

 Our lead teachers are affiliated with The School at Columbia (TSC) or specialized professionals hired by The School.
 Our assistant teachers work Monday through Friday or multiple times per week.
 This schedule and commitment allow all teachers to learn and extend the school’s culture and values while supporting each individual child through the end of the program day.
 One of the highlights of our program is our partnerships with community organizations that teach special programs both on and off site.
-Our 2018-19 vendors included Bloomingdale School of Music, Breakaway Hoops, Dazzling Discoveries, FunFit, Jiyu Movement, NYC Guitar School, Robofun, Roll America, Sugar Hill Museum and Living Maths.
+Past vendors have included Bloomingdale School of Music, Breakaway Hoops, Dazzling Discoveries, FunFit, Jiyu Movement, NYC Guitar School, Robofun, Roll America, Sugar Hill Museum and Living Maths.

 ASP runs Monday to Friday, 3:30-5:30 pm, every full day of school.
 ASP does not run on half days nor days when there is no school.